grafana/mimir/docs/sources/migration-guide/migrating-from-thanos-or-prometheus.md

 ## Uploading historic TSDB blocks to Grafana Mimir

-Grafana Mimir supports uploading of historic TSDB blocks, also from other systems such as Prometheus and Thanos.
+Grafana Mimir supports uploading of historic TSDB blocks, notably from Prometheus.
 In order to enable this functionality, either for all tenants or a specific one, refer to [Configuring TSDB block upload]({{< relref "../operators-guide/configure/configuring-tsdb-block-upload.md" >}}).